Director of Engagement

 We use our equality and diversity reports to identify gaps and concerns and then these become our priorities for the following 12 months.
 They’re a sort of impact assessment of what our workforce looks like and then what we propose to do about it.
 There are some brilliant NHS-wide pieces of work going on at the moment looking at gaps in the treatment of some equality groups.
 We are asking: why is it that its harder for some groups to get promoted, access continuous professional development, or to avoid formal disciplinary action?

 As engagement lead I want our team to engage with all of our staff and work through this together so that more staff are confident and proud of their equality status.
 After all, that’s the message we are trying to extend to patients and families.

 Finally I am so proud to work in a place which I believe has some excellent examples of what we are trying to achieve.
-But it isn’t badged as equality and inclusion its just part of every day how we treat each other.
+But it isn’t badged as equality and inclusion: it’s just part of how we treat each other every day.
 Staff are confident and proud of their heritage and their achievements and so are we.”

 I welcome any suggestions or comments and can be contacted via firstname.lastname@example.org